laitifranz/AR-SMPLX/README.md

 In the *first* GIF, we instantiate the SMPLX in a certain position and we animate it when we are close to the object.

-In the *second* GIF we instantiate the SMPLX and we animate it when we trigger it.
-After that, we go far from it (more than 4 meters) and the animation correctly stops.
+In the *second* GIF we do the same steps as before but when we go far from the object (more than 4 meters), the animation correctly stops.

 <!-- CONCLUSIONS -->
 ## Further works